Cwantic/Documentation/Settings/General.md

 ## 3. Metal

-**MetaL** is the name of the 3D modelisation inside MetaPiping and also the file extension of the saved file.
+**MetaL** is the name of the 3D model inside MetaPiping and also the file extension of the saved file.

 You can specify here 2 values (integers):
 * The name of the very first node